🛠️ Live Workshop: Proven templates from AWS, Qlik and Supabase to unlock the $900B cloud marketplace opportunity → Register now

 The steps for this stage are available in detail here.

-Publish product to GCP Marketplace
+Step 4: Publish product to GCP Marketplace

-2. Accelerating your Google Cloud Marketplace motion
+2. Accelerating your Google Cloud Marketplace motion with Clazar

-Or…..begin your cloud marketplace journey with Clazar.
+You can jump through all these hoops…or work with a specialized Google Marketplace listing platform like Clazar.
 By leveraging our expertise of getting hundreds of customers transacting on cloud marketplaces, and our game-changing automation platform, you can bring down listing time from over 6 months to as low as 20 days.
-Not to mention the hours in engineering bandwidth and operations costs you will save per week.
-Here’s how you can list and begin transacting on the Google Cloud Marketplace with Clazar.

 1. Complete the Cloud Marketplace Project Info Form and create a new project as detailed previously.